-- 6. Since the solvency ratio of the Plan is less than 0.90.
-The Pension Benefits Act of Manitoba requires that the next valuation be performed no later than December 31, 2019. - 7.
-Based on the Plan's investment experience from 2015 to 2018, retired and deferred members are not eligible for a supplementary pension increase effective July 1, 2019.
-This has been reflected in the going concern valuation results at December 31, 2018. - 8.
+- 5. Since the solvency ratio of the Plan is less than 0.90, the Pension Benefits Act of Manitoba requires that the next valuation be performed no later than December 31, 2021. - 6.
+Based on the Plan's investment experience from 2017 to 2020, retired and deferred members are eligible for a supplementary pension increase effective July 1, 2021.
+The amount of the increase, capped by the increase in the Consumer Price Index, is 0.7%.
+This has been reflected in the going concern valuation results at December 31, 2020. - 7.
 This report should be filed with the Office of the Superintendent Pension Commission (Manitoba), to meet the filing requirements of the Pension Benefits Act of Manitoba, and with Canada Revenue Agency, in order to ensure that contributions recommended in the report will qualify as eligible contributions for purposes of the Income Tax Act.
-The next actuarial valuation of the Plan should be performed no later than December 31, 2019.
+The next actuarial valuation of the Plan should be performed no later than December 31, 2021.